vieo-us/datacenter-pve-guide/README.md

 ## Description of Contents

-The procedures explained in this guide series mainly deal with four concepts:
+The procedures explained in this guide series mainly deal with five concepts:

 - How to install and configure a virtualization platform.
 - How to setup a Docker Swarm and Kubernetes cluster with VMs.
 - How to deploy applications on the Docker Swarm and Kubernetes cluster.
+- How to deploy multiple development Workstations for remote development.
 - How to deploy other network resources using VM's and Containers.

 Within these main concepts, topics like hardening, firewalling, optimizations, backups, and other relevant aspects encountered during the cluster setup are also covered.